-- 4 This Supplementary Planning Document (SPD) has been produced by West Berkshire Council in collaboration with the landowners at Sandleford Park to form a framework for the future development of the allocated site. - 5 The primary purposes of this SPD are: - To guide future development and investment and to provide a framework for future planning applications at the site. - To set out planning and design principles and requirements for the development of land and buildings at the site. - To help inform the local community and other stakeholders regarding the potential future development of the site and to engage them in the process. - 6 This SPD relates to the area of land identified in Figure 1 which is the area that has been allocated by the Council in the West Berkshire Core Strategy Development Plan Document (DPD) (Adopted July 2012) for a Strategic Site Allocation.
-This SPD should be read in conjunction with Policy CS3 of the Core Strategy which is set out in full at Appendix 1: 'Adopted Core Strategy Policy CS3'. - 7 The SPD should also be read in conjunction with key Government policy guidance and local planning documents for West Berkshire.
-The Planning Policy Framework section sets out an overview of these key policy documents. - 8 This SPD has been prepared in accordance with the provisions of the Town and Country Planning (Local Planning) (England) Regulations 2012. - 9 It has been produced in consultation with a wide range of stakeholders including landowners, the public, Council officers and members, public sector agencies, infrastructure providers and other interested parties.
-Details of the consultation are summarised in Section E of this document and set out in full in the Consultation Statement which accompanies this SPD.
+- 4 This Supplementary Planning Document (SPD) has been produced by West Berkshire Council in collaboration with the landowners at Sandleford Park to form a framework for the future development of the allocated site. - 5 The primary purposes of this SPD are: - To guide future development and investment and to provide a framework for a planning application for the site. - To assist in the delivery of a comprehensive and sustainable development across the site as a whole - To set out planning and design principles and requirements for the development of land and buildings at the site. - To help inform the local community and other stakeholders regarding the potential future development of the site and to engage them in the process. - 6 The SPD should also be read in conjunction with key Government policy guidance and local planning documents for West Berkshire.
+The Planning Policy Framework section sets out an overview of these key policy documents. - 7 This SPD has been prepared in accordance with the provisions of the Town and Country Planning (Local Planning) (England) Regulations 2012. - 8 It has been produced in consultation with a wide range of stakeholders including landowners, the public, Council officers and members, public sector agencies, infrastructure providers and other interested parties.
+Details of the consultation are summarised in Section E of this document and set out in full in the Consultation Statement which accompanies this SPD. - 9 The adopted SPD was subject to a formal 6 week period of consultation, from 22 March to 3 May 2013, in accordance with Regulations 12 and 13 of the Town and Country Planning (Local Planning) (England) Regulations 2012.